 What scares you most about running for office?
 For many individuals, the thought of running for office can be both exciting and daunting.

-From asking people to donate to your campaign to the panic of public speaking, there are numerous fears associated with campaigning that can be intimidating.
+From asking people to donate to your campaign to the pressure of public speaking, there are numerous fears associated with campaigning that can feel overwhelming.
+Online campaigning adds its own unique challenges that require planning and attention to detail.

 And if that isn’t enough, here are ten more things you might not know that can absolutely ruin your online campaign.

-If you’ve ever had embarrassing photos, tweets, posts, or other online information put online, there’s a good chance that is still exists out in the digital realm.
+If you’ve ever had embarrassing photos, tweets, posts, or other online information put online, there’s a good chance that they still exist in some form.
 Even if you try to do an online cleanup, it’s hard to fully eliminate everything out there.
-Saved screen shots, old photos on a hard drive somewhere, and even archived web pages can come back to bite you!
+Saved screen shots, old photos on a hard drive somewhere, and even old social media posts can return to bite you.

 Just because you’ve sworn off online campaigning doesn’t mean that newspaper articles and other material doesn’t exist about you online.
 When you become a political candidate, you become a public figure.
 If you are not putting information about yourself online, then someone else will.